 - Using hand-held vacuum to pick up crumbs

 - Washing plastic dishes at sink

 Most of all, find new and different ways to have fun with your kindergartner!

 They will learn a lot just by exposing them to new things . . . and it doesn’t have to be about completing worksheets!

 In my book, It’s Homeschooling, Not Solitary Confinement: Busting the Myths, Misconceptions, and Misinformation About Homeschooling, I cover many of the homeschooling questions that you (and your friends and family) may have when starting your homeschool journey.
 It’s all the stuff that feels SO OVERWHELMING when you’re first starting out!
 (I remember it SO WELL!)

-It became a #1 bestseller in FOUR education categories because it touches on so many questions homeschooling parents may have!
+The book became a #1 bestseller in FOUR education categories because it touches on so many questions new homeschooling parents struggle with today!

 Funny, informative, and helped me in my decision to go ahead and homeschool.
 The “homework” sections were actually very helpful and enlightening. -Lori, Amazon Reviewer and New Homeschooling Mom